Tewdrig: The Book of Llandaff

-The Book of Llandaff was written c.
-1125, at a time when the bishopric at Llandaff was struggling against the competing bishoprics at Saint David's and Hereford.
-The book was written specifically to justify the claims of Llandaff, and Tewdrig's story provides the reason why his son, Meurig ap Tewdrig, donated the lands near Mathern to the see of Llandaff.
+The Book of Llandaff was written under Bishop Urban, following the Norman invasion of Wales when the Diocese of Llandaff was competing against the diocese of St Davids and Hereford.
+The book relates the narrative of King Tewdrig's life and justifies a number of Llandaff's claims by detailing an ancient charter of King Meurig ap Tewdrig that granted the territories at Mathern to Llandaff.
+Land given to a church by a King could also be claimed by secular rulers in medieval Welsh law.
+However, by emphasising the martyrdom story, the Mathern became classified as a merthyr (a martyr's shrine), making the territory sacrosanct, and an act of sacrilege for any rival bishop or Norman lord to seize it.

 Other sources

 Tewdrig is not mentioned by Nennius in the Historia Brittonum (c.
 850).
 Lloyd's History of Wales (1911) mentions the Book of Llandaff's account of Tewdrig's combat at the crossing of the Wye, and notes that Merthyr Tewdrig is now called Mathern, but adds nothing further.
 Nedelec's History of the Early Cambro-British Christians (1879) retells the story from the Book of Llandaff, adding a number of unattributed details which are colourful but inconsequential.
 Turner's History of the Anglo-Saxons (1799) repeats the accounts of the Book of Llandaff and Bishop Godwin (citing Ussher as the source), but then adds that the Saxons in question were those of Wessex, led by Ceolwulf.
 No authority is provided for this claim.